"As an attorney who practices insurance law, I can help determine your eligibility at no cost to you." - James E. Smith

 employer group insurance are all benefits which we pay for.
 Insurance law can be complicated.

 If you have a dispute with an insurance company of course you can talk to your insurance agent, but you should probably speak to your own attorney too.
 Insurance companies are businesses even though they serve a public purpose of covering losses which occur by other people, by nature or unforeseen circumstances

 An insurance policy is a contract with definitions, exclusions and limitations which you most likely have no choice but to accept on the insurance company’s terms and conditions.
 Often the insurance company tries to avoid paying your claim by invoking the language of the policy to deny you your claim.

-There is always a conflict of interest when the insurance company is paying for your attorney no matter how nice that attorney appears to be.
+There is always a conflict of interest when the insurance company is paying for your attorney no matter how nice that attorney appears to be – J.S.

 Many policies now require arbitration of insurance claims and disputes.
 If there is an issue involving insurance coverage or paying your claim it is best to consult with an attorney and not try to go it alone.
 The insurance company may be breaching its contract with you, or even breaching its duty of good faith and fair dealing with you.

-Although you may be offered what seems like a fair settlement do not settle before the extent of your injury or damages is known.
+Although you may be offered what seems like a fair settlement does not settle before the extent of your injury or damages is known.